SUSE/connect/PACKAGE.md

 osc -A https://api.suse.de maintained SUSEConnect
 ```

-For a more detailed view which target codestreams are in which state checkout: [Codestream overview](https://maintenance.suse.de/maintained/?package=SUSEConnect)
+For a more detailed view which target codestreams are in which state, check out: [Codestream overview](https://maintenance.suse.de/maintained/?package=SUSEConnect)

 #### Submit updates